Route & what to see

 The Pavilion Leisure Centre opposite was built in the 1980s.
 In front of it the large oak tree is one of London's 'Great Trees' (see plaque).

 This area was formerly the White Hart Cricket Field.
 It was donated by Coles Child on Queen Victoria's Diamond Jubilee in 1897 and opened as a park in 1900 (see notices).
 The ornamental gates and railings came from Plaistow Lodge.
 Follow the sightline of the man with balloon statue to locate the ones that got away!

 At the far corner go into

-This development was designed by Chapman Taylor & Partners and built between 1988 & 1991.
+This development (originally called The Glades) was designed by Chapman Taylor & Partners and built between 1988 & 1991.